 Letter 351: I have the son I was looking for — your son — and one well suited to receive what he has come for.

-I have the son I was looking for — your son — and one well suited to receive what he has come for.
-When I tested the young man and put his natural ability to the proof, I found him quick to seize upon the paths of rhetoric.
+The son I was seeking I now have, your son, and a son of just such a kind, well suited to take up the very thing for which he has come.
+For when I tested the young man and applied a trial to his nature, I found him quick to seize the paths of eloquence.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.